pwyliu/kace-ticketdashboard/README.md

 ```

 ## Deploying on Nginx
-You can use the built in webserver for dev, but Kace-ticketdashboard was written
+You can use the built in webserver for dev, but in real life you should use a
-to run on a gunicorn + nginx stack.
-It's really easy, [see here](http://flask.pocoo.org/docs/deploying/wsgi-standalone/) for more details.
+gunicorn + nginx stack.
+It's really easy, [see here](http://flask.pocoo.org/docs/deploying/wsgi-standalone/)
+for more details.

 There are some example upstart, nginx and a gunicorn starting script in the
 [support](https://github.com/pwyliu/kace-ticketdashboard/tree/master/support) folder.